924 Gilman Street: Genres and musical styles promoted

-In more recent years, Gilman has become a newly relevant hub for modern and emerging acts, hosting early shows by bands like the Story So Far, the Linda Lindas, Set Your Goals, Ceremony, and Shannon and the Clams.

 In popular culture

 A 2004 history of the club, 924 Gilman: The Story So Far, was written and edited by Brian Edge, who collected memories and anecdotes from many of the seminal contributors to the club's day-to-day operations from 1986 through publication in 2004.

 The venue is the subject of a 2008 documentary by Jack Curran, 924 Gilman St: Let's Talk About Tact & Timing... produced by record label Alternative Tentacles.

 The 2017 documentary Turn It Around: The Story of East Bay Punk largely centers around Green Day and their history at 924 Gilman.
-Other interviewees include Kathleen Hanna, Tim Armstrong, Larry Livermore, Penelope Houston, Tre Cool, Ian Mackaye, Jello Biafra, and Miranda July, among others.
+Other interviewees include Kathleen Hanna, Tim Armstrong, Larry Livermore, Penelope Houston, Ian Mackaye, Jello Biafra, and Miranda July, among others.

-The 2025 film Freaky Tales is partially set at 924 Gilman, depicting a fictionalized account of a clash between punks and nazis in the late 1980s.
+The 2025 film Freaky Tales is partially set at 924 Gilman, depicting a fictionalized account of a clash between punks and Nazis in the late 1980s.